Bojanovski/ProjectSand/README.md

 # ProjectSand
 XNA game project I did independently in 2011.
 Contains only binaries.
 Everything is made from scratch, except for the physics engine JigLibX Physic Library (http://jiglibx.codeplex.com/).
+Also, despite the name, it has nothing to do with sand.

 ![alt text](Wallper.png)